rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 ### amillenium

 Christ returns when he returns, and no one but the father knows when.

+!!! quote "Matthew 24:36"
+    But of that day and hour knoweth no man, no, not the angels of heaven, but my Father only.

+!!! quote "Matthew 24:42-44"
+    Watch therefore: for ye know not what hour your Lord doth come.
+But know this, that if the goodman of the house had known in what watch the thief would come, he would have watched, and would not have suffered his house to be broken up.
+Therefore be ye also ready: for in such an hour as ye think not the Son of man cometh.

 As *St. Paul* would remind us,

 !!! quote "1 Thessalonians 5:1-2"
     Now, brothers and sisters, about times and dates we do not need to write to you, for you know very well that the day of the Lord will come like a thief in the night.

-This view is by definition *not* millennial.
+An "amillenium" view is by definition *not* millennial.
-Perhaps we shouldn't dignify millennialism as a theological category.
+And perhaps we shouldn't dignify millennialism as a theological category.
 E.g., we don't call Calvinists "aArminians", nor do we refer to Augustine as "aPelagian", and we never refer to Orthodox Christian doctrine as "aNestorian" or "[aArian](https://m.youtube.com/watch?v=Dd7FixvoKBw&t=2s)".

 An amillenium view should perhaps just be called the "biblical view" or the "orthodox view" as it requires no eisegesis and can be understood exegetically.